TukuToi/better-wp-plugin-boilerplate/README.md

 This is a Hard Fork of the original [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate), actively taking PRs and actively maintained, as well with more features than the original.
 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.

+A Generator Plugin to generate new Plugins by filling out a form is under development (first working development version os online).
+It can be accessed [here](https://github.com/TukuToi/tukutoi-plugin-generator) and acts like a WordPress Plugin.
+It can be used to generate a Plugin based on *any* boilerplate source really.

+The generator form will soon be online on a standalone website as well.

 ## Contents

 The WordPress Plugin Boilerplate includes the following files: